Breville

 Logo Refinements: Modernizing a Classic

-As part of the brand refresh, I was tasked with updating the logo (though some joked my hockey background gave me the edge).
-The logotype had great brand equity in previous markets but lacked that elusive je ne sais quoi to make the big leagues.
-After running down every idea from stakeholders, many on the team found the existing logo wasn't broken, but needed a little TLC.
+As part of the brand refresh, one task was updating the logo.
+The logotype had brand equity in previous markets but lacked that elusive je ne sais quoi.
+After sketching out every idea from stakeholders, many on the team found the existing logo wasn't broken, but needed a little TLC.

 Subtlly adjusted proportions, refined letterforms, and optimized spacing let it breathe and modernized the logotype.
 It worked well across digital and product, large or small.
 The changes in kerning and stroke weight improved readability and gave the design a smoother, more contemporary feel.

 The result?
-A cleaner, timeless logotype, debuting in Breville Blue, which later became their signature purple.
+A cleaner logotype, debuting in Breville Blue, which later became their signature purple.

 Breville-1500×1125-before-and-after-old Breville-1500×1125-before-and-after-new